AnwarKhan345/Anwar-Khan.github.io/README.md

 This project is divided into two parts:

-## a) Understanding Cervical Cancer Pathology via Multiscale Transformer-Based Learning Framework (Manucript under-writing).
+## a) Understanding Cervical Cancer Pathology via Multiscale Transformer-Based Learning Framework.
+(Manucript under-writing)

 ### Motivation:
 <p align="justify">
 Cervical cancer affects around 0.5 million women per year, resulting in over 0.3 million fatalities.
 Therefore, repetitive screening for cervical cancer is of utmost importance.
 Computer-assisted diagnosis is key for scaling up cervical cancer screening.
 Current recognition algorithms, however, perform poorly on whole-slide image (WSI) analysis, fail to generalize for different staining methods and on uneven distribution for subtype imaging, and also provide sub-optimal clinical-level interpretations.